Program Website: Esports and Gaming Administration – Hiram College

 linejm@hiram.edu

-Andrew C White, (2017) Director of the Scarborough School of Business & Communication; Assistant Professor of Psychology and Sport Management; Director of Sport Management; Chair
+Andrew C White, (2017) Director of the Scarborough School of Business & Communication; Associate Professor of Psychology and Sport Management; Director and Chair of Sport Management

 B.A., Ohio Wesleyan University;